barrettotte/IBMi-Book/docs/core/cl/intro.md

 For more complex tasks using RPG, SQL, or COBOL would be a better tool.

 CL commands can be run in the command prompt or grouped together and compiled into a CL program.
-Pretty much everything run on the IBMi is triggered through some kind of CL command(s).
+Pretty much everything run on IBM i is triggered through some kind of CL command(s).

 ## Before Continuing